mBartoldus/lowercase_v/README.md

 ### .look_at( viewer, center, up = [0, 0, 1] )
 This is for making cameras (projection matrices).
 This relies on the cross product and therefore only works in 3 dimensions.
 The matrix is constructed using three vectors:

-* viewer	the camera's position
+* viewer: the camera's position
-* center	the point being looked at
+* center: the point being looked at
-* up		what the camera perceives as "up"
+* up: what the camera perceives as "up"

 By default, the Z-direction is "up".
 But imagine you're in space, hopping from planet to planet.
 To keep the camera upright relative to whatever planet you're on, you could write something like this: